When to book a flight to Hannover

-To visit Hannover is to step into Germany’s past.
+Find a cheap flight to Hannover and step into Germany’s past.
 The capital city of Lower Saxony has held fast to its medieval origins, despite being heavily hit during World War II.
 Today, Hannover is best known as a hotspot for trade fairs and conventions, but there is plenty here for the leisure traveller to enjoy, too.

 Speaking of historic attractions, travellers will find that Hannover is filled with them.
-The eye-catching architecture of Hannover’s newer Town Hall and its domed tower dominate the city’s skyline, while the remains of the centuries-old Aegidien Church are another must-see.
+The eye-catching architecture of the city’s newer Town Hall and its domed tower dominate the city’s skyline, while the remains of the centuries-old Aegidien Church are another must-see.

 For a more modern look at Hannover, see how the locals live today at Kröpcke, the town’s new centre.
 With its department stores, restaurants and even an opera house, this pedestrian zone can fill an entire day in Hannover.